- Search The Registry

 - Creating Support

 - My Account

 *Meadowlark Lemon was born on this date in 1932.
 He was a Black basketball player, actor, and Christian minister.

-Also, in 1988, he moved on to "Meadowlark Lemon's Harlem All Stars" team.
-Despite being with his own touring team, Lemon returned to the Globetrotters, playing 50 games with them in 1994.
-In 1996 season 2 episode 5 of Pinky and the Brain titled "Brain's Song" Meadowlark Lemon was Brain's best friend in the parody of Brian's Song.
+Also, in 1988, he moved on to "Meadowlark Lemon's Harlem All-Stars" team.
+Despite being with his touring team, Lemon returned to the Globetrotters, playing 50 games with them in 1994.
+In 1996 season 2, episode 5 of Pinky and the Brain, titled "Brain's Song," Meadowlark Lemon was Brain's best friend in the parody of Brian's Song.
 As a player in 2000, Lemon received the John Bunn Award, the highest honor given by the Naismith Memorial Basketball Hall of Fame outside induction.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.
-In 2006, on episode of adult swim's The Boondocks entitled "The Itis", the name of Meadowlark was used as the name of the park that Ed Wuncler I mention an interest in purchasing from the state.
-In 2009, on FOX's TV show The Cleveland Show, the name of Meadowlark Lemon was used for a dog's name for the character of Rallo Tubbs.
+In 2006, on an episode of adult swim's The Boondocks entitled "The Itis," the name Meadowlark was used as the name of the park that Ed Wuncler I mentioned an interest in purchasing from the state.
+In 2009, on FOX's TV show The Cleveland Show, the name Meadowlark Lemon was used as a dog's name for the character of Rallo Tubbs.
 The dog died in the first season.